Skip to main content

 };

-What is a linked list in JavaScript?
+What is the definition of a linked list?

 View Answer:

-Interview Response: A linked list is a linear data structure like an array.
+Technical Response: A linked list is a linear data structure like an array.
 Unlike arrays, the elements do not get stored in a particular memory location or index.
 Instead, each element gets its own object with a pointer or link to the next object in the list.
 Each element node has two components: stored data and a link to the next node.
 Any appropriate data type gets used to store the information.
 (Diagram below.)
 The entry point to a linked list is called the head.
 The head is a reference to the first node in the linked list.
 The last node on the list points to null.
 If a list is empty, the head is a null reference.

 Graphic Example: